OwnersUp/ownersup.com/_posts/2019-01-14-how-to-stay-consistent-by-using-accountability-and-positive-peer-pressure-to-your-advantage.md

 Interestingly enough, shame—which is at the center of what people wrongly synonyms with peer pressure—is antithetical to driving positive change.
 As [Dr. Brene Brown](https://brenebrown.com/){: target="_blank"}, a well-known social research who hails from the University of Houston has gone on record to say: *You can’t shame people into changing.
 But you can guilt them into it*.

 And therein her quote is exactly why positive peer pressure and accountability work so well as social and professional change-makers: Each one is centered around guilt.
-But why is guilt good?&nbsp;
+But why is guilt good?

 Easy: Guilt holds a mirror to yourself and your actions, showing you ways you can improve and change for the better.
-Shame, on the other hand, basically communicates to your brain that you’re beyond saving—and this version of yourself is unchangeable. &nbsp;
+Shame, on the other hand, basically communicates to your brain that you’re beyond saving—and this version of yourself is unchangeable.

 For example, *a “[guilt driver](https://www.psychologytoday.com/us/blog/fulfillment-any-age/201208/the-definitive-guide-guilt){: target="_blank"}” would look like this: You missed today’s early morning meeting, which isn’t like you.
 This is unacceptable behavior, but I know you can rectify this and make sure it doesn’t happen again.*

 To the contrary, a *“[shame trigger](https://www.psychologytoday.com/us/blog/where-science-meets-the-steps/201501/5-ways-silence-shame){: target="_blank"}” looks like this: You missed today’s early morning meeting, which no good employee would do.
 Clearly, you’re not one and we made a mistake hiring you.*

-While each communicates the same thing, it’s crystal clear to see which one leaves room for positive change...and how the other stops any chance of that happening dead in its tracks.
+While each communicates the same thing, it’s crystal clear to see which one leaves room for positive change…and how the other stops any chance of that happening dead in its tracks.

 **How to Use Positive Peer Pressure and Accountability to Your Advantage**